From our CEO / De notre PDG

 Difficulties in gauging from the Canadian perspective, how Saudi Arabia handles its thorny internal challenges, is not a new issue and one far more complex than the single (and simplistic) perspective of how Canada supports the promotion of human rights internationally.
 To see that this is the case, one need look no further than the March 2016 article by CDA Institute Council of Advisors member, Richard Cohen (a link to that article is provided below).
 The impetus to look at Saudi Arabia from one perspective only, whether in attempting to gauge what is truly happening in that country and the immediate region, or in examining options to address concerns stemming from these allegations, contrives to portray world problems and ‘solutions’ as simple and binary, which they are not.
 So is the attempt to dismiss out of hand the costs or risks to Canada and Canadians in the pursuit of a single ideal, however admirable.
 The promotion of human rights has and continues to be an important aspect of Canadian foreign policy, but so too are our efforts to promote international and regional stability, the fight against extremism and radicalism, the promotion of international trade, the creation of a strong and productive domestic industrial base, and the effective provision of domestic and international security for Canada and Canadians – all of which could be affected by any decision Canada may wish to take in looking at the issues raised recently.
 Canada has a complex relationship with Saudi Arabia, one that is not simply related to our two nations, but also to key allies and partners.
 Our reaction should reflect that reality – as should our understanding of, and readiness to deal with the consequences, both positive and negative, that may flow from it.

 I would also like to welcome to our team at the National Office two new members.
 First, Dur-e-Aden, who is a PhD student and SSHRC CGS Doctoral Scholar in the Department of Political Science at University of Toronto.
 She has joined us as a student research assistant – her research focuses on the recruitment patterns of both men and women in terrorist/insurgent groups and I strongly encourage you to read her excellent review of the Defence Policy from a terrorism/cyber warfare perspective, the link for which you will find in our Website Updates section of this post.
-Second, Louise Côté joins us after long and very successful careers in the CAF (transitioning as a Chief Warrant Officer) and the Public Service (with Directorate of Honours and Awards), to become our Awards and Communications Manager.
+Second, Louise Côté joins us after long and very successful careers in the CAF (transitioning as a Petty Officer 1st Class) and the Public Service (with Directorate of Honours and Recognition), to become our Awards and Communications Manager.
 Welcome to them both!

 Upcoming CDA and CDA Institute Events